Contents

 Make your comprehensive cover more robust with these add‑ons:

-Add‑ons let you finetune your policy to match your riding habits, location and bike value.
+Add‑ons let you fine-tune your policy to match your riding habits, location, and bike value.

 Also Read: Global NCAP Rating for Hyundai Grand i10 Nios